Who Pays Council Tax

 What if I think I don't have to pay council tax?

-If you don't think you have to pay council tax, you should contact the council tax billing section first.
+If you don't think you have to pay council tax, you should contact the Customer Services Section first.
 If you are not happy with our response, you can appeal to the Valuation Tribunal.
 (Opens in a New Window)